moveit/moveit.ros.org/_posts/2019-09-19-moveit-workshop-macau.md

 * MoveIt 2 Progress and Direction
 * Intel's Work on MoveIt and ROS2 Grasping
-* New Inverse Kinematics Plugin API for Constraint-Based Solvers and Velocity IK
+* Discussing a new Inverse Kinematics plugin API to support constraint-based solvers and velocity IK
 * Latest features and research in OMPL and how it relates to MoveIt
 * Discussions on what is hard for newcomers?
 * MoveIt 2 Capabilities Roadmapping